unswexplains/unswexplains.github.io/4547c968dc3d/content.md

 XLM111 Make     Hyundai
 ```

-Four properties have been recorded for each car: registration, colour, length, and make.
+Four properties have been recorded for each car: registration, colour, length (in metres), and make.
 The values for one of the properties (registration) are in their own column (the "Rego" column).
 The values of the other three (colour, length, and make) are all in the same column (the "Value" column).
 This can make the data difficult to work with, and it's usually better to have a separate column for each property.
 So, it would be better to tabulate the data as follows:

 ```
 Rego   Colour Length Make